-Cameco’s fall northern tour has a focus on youth, understanding the science behind our industry and celebrating the success of our northern business partners.
-Travelling with us to many of our partner communities this fall will be Kendall Netmaker, the founder and CEO of Neechie Gear.
+Cameco’s 2015 fall northern tour had a focus on youth, sharing the science behind our industry and celebrating the success of our northern business partners.
+Travelling with us to many of our partner communities this fall was Kendall Netmaker, the founder and CEO of Neechie Gear.

 Kendal grew up on Sweetgrass First Nation in southern Saskatchewan and is one of Canada’s most prominent young indigenous entrepreneurs.
-Kendal is excited about the opportunity to work with Cameco and come north with us to share his inspiring story with young people.
+Kendal's inspiring story was a hit with many young northerners and we were very pleased to work with him.

-Cameco will also be bringing owners and managers of many of our business partners to our stakeholder communities so people have a chance to talk directly about career opportunities with Cameco and our partner companies.
+Cameco also brought owners and managers of many of our business partners to our stakeholder communities, giving northerners a chance to talk directly about career opportunities with Cameco and our partner companies.

-As part of this approach, we will be adopting an interactive format to help explain show we explore for uranium, the different methods we use to mine the deep, high grade uranium deposits in the Athabasca Basin and the milling process which turns uranium ore into a product called yellowcake.
+Hosted by Cameco staff from our environment, exploration and mining operations, our traveling "science fair" at some of the tour stops was a tremendous success.
+We adopted an interactive format to help explain show we explore for uranium, the different methods we use to mine the deep, high grade uranium deposits in the Athabasca Basin and the milling process which turns uranium ore into a product called yellowcake.